Jackson-Zzs/Jackson/README.md

 ### 2.7.
 Testing

-As part of this assignment you are required to write some tests for your components (component testing), and for your application as a whole (ui testing).
+Write some tests for your components (component testing), and for your application as a whole (ui testing).

 For **component testing**, you must:
- * Write tests for different components (3 if solo, 6 if working in a pair)
+ * Write tests for different components
  * For each of the components, they mustn't have more than 50% similarity (e.g. you can't test a "Card" component and a "BigCard" component, that are virtually the same)
  * Ensure your tests have excellent **coverage** (look at all different use cases and edge cases)
  * Ensure your tests have excellent **clarity** (well commented and code isn't overly complex)